Learning Thermostat | |||||||||||

 Product Description

 The 2nd Generation Nest Learning Thermostat has a new, slimmer design, is enclosed by a solid stainless steel ring, and works with 95% of low voltage systems.
 The Nest Learning Thermostat learns what temperatures you like, turns itself down when you're away and can be controlled from anywhere over Wi-Fi.
 By programming itself, the Nest thermostat can save up to 20% on your heating and cooling bill.
-You just have to teach it well.Top Reviews
+You just have to teach it well.Features

 Has a tremendous amount of potential, but can't recommend in current stateby cd2000 (1 out of 5 stars)